Skip to main content

 Pollen grains are tiny particles produced by flowering plants for reproductive purposes; some plants transfer pollen to other flowers of the same kind by means of insects, while many rely on wind to carry pollen grains through the air to their destination.

-Pollen contains proteins and a significant number of people have an allergic reaction to these proteins when they breath them in (most commonly hay fever, but also allergenic asthma and eczema).
+Pollen contains proteins and a significant number of people have an allergic reaction to these proteins (most commonly hay fever, but also allergic asthma and eczema).

 In the UK it is estimated that every year millions of people feel the ill-effects of pollen exposure.

-The pollen season in the UK has three distinct but overlapping phases:
+The pollen season in the UK has traditionally had 3 distinct but overlapping phases:

-• Early in the year, from about March until May, the blossoming of trees such as Hazel and Birch creates the first wave of symptoms for some pollen allergy sufferers.
+• From about March until May, the blossoming of trees such as hazel and birch creates the first wave of symptoms for some pollen allergy sufferers.

 • Weed pollen (such as dock and mugwort) starts to occur from June and can last well into the autumn.